 A miniature version of Utopia Work Station is available as a signed and limited edition for € 350 at the Museum shop.

-To accompany the exhibition, a catalogue is being published by Verlag Bibliothek der Provinz in February 2020 with a foreword by Thorsten Sadowsky and contributions by Dorit Ehlers, Ruth Mätzler, and Tina Teufel.
+To accompany the exhibition, a catalogue is being published by Verlag Bibliothek der Provinz in Spring 2020 with a foreword by Thorsten Sadowsky and contributions by Dorit Ehlers, Ruth Mätzler, and Tina Teufel.

 Supported by Schmitten | Zell am See – Kaprun

 Curators: Thorsten Sadowsky and Tina Teufel with Stefanie Jones